openlattice/openlattice-help-site-old/_guides/integrations.md

 In order for a data integration to be completed, Loom verifies that the credentials provided correspond to an individual who has been granted write permissions to the dataset.

 **Identify a trusted member of your team (most likely the individual who is currently managing your data) and grant them write permissions to your new dataset.
-Dataset owners can also perform data integrations themselves, but it is advised to use an account with more _limited_ permissions to perform the data integration.**
+Dataset owners can also perform data integrations themselves (as long as they posess the username and password for the account), but it is advised to use an account with _limited_ permissions to perform the data integration.**

 <span class="bad">Not Recommended:</span> _Dataset owners use their own accounts to perform data integrations_